ranjithkumarravikumar52/springmvc-hibernate-sandbox/README.md

     * Done using Proxy design pattern
 * Difference between Spring AOP vs AspectJ?
 Start with Spring AOP and later move to AspectJ
 * Dependency?
 We need both Spring AOP and AspectJ
+    * Spring AOP is lightweight compared to AspectJ
 * Advice
     * @Before
     * @AfterReturning